 For the first time, direct, objective and real time measurements of team behaviors have enabled an in-depth evaluation of the team coordination mechanisms in surgery and the impact on surgical glitches.
 From a methodological perspective, this research also represents an early attempt to investigate coordination behaviors in dynamic and complex operating environments using wearable sensor tools.

-Stefanini, A., Aloini, D. and Gloor, P. (2020), "Silence is golden: the role of team coordination in health operations", International Journal of Operations & Production Management, Vol. ahead-of-print No. ahead-of-print. https://doi.org/10.1108/IJOPM-12-2019-0792
+Stefanini, A., Aloini, D. and Gloor, P. (2020), "Silence is golden: the role of team coordination in health operations", International Journal of Operations & Production Management, Vol. 40 No. 9, pp. 1421-1447. https://doi.org/10.1108/IJOPM-12-2019-0792

 Emerald Publishing Limited

 Copyright © 2020, Alessandro Stefanini, Davide Aloini and Peter Gloor

 Published by Emerald Publishing Limited.
 This article is published under the Creative Commons Attribution (CC BY 4.0) licence.
 Anyone may reproduce, distribute, translate and create derivative works of this article (for both commercial and non-commercial purposes), subject to full attribution to the original publication and authors.
 The full terms of this licence may be seen at http://creativecommons.org/licences/by/4.0/legalcode